harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/firehydrant-change-source.md

 To learn more about adding a webhook step to a FireHydrant runbook, go to [Sending a webhook from a Runbook]( https://firehydrant.com/docs/configuring-firehydrant/sending-a-webhook-from-a-runbook/).

-## Add Slack channels to the Firehydrant runbook
+## Add Slack channels to the FireHydrant runbook

 You need to include a **Notify Channel** step in FireHydrant runbook to enable FireHydrant to send incident notifications through Slack.